February 23, 1964 - NASCAR Daytona 500. Racing champions from several types of motor racing entered the 1964 Daytona 500 to form

 tions behind Petty & Goldsmith, who each won one of the two "50-mile pole position races" giving them the front two spots.

-Aerial view on race day as cars begin decending on world renowned Daytona International Speedway.
+Aerial view on race day as cars begin descending on world renowned Daytona International Speedway.

-Drivers get ready to pull their cars out to the track in front of 70,000 roaring fans.
-Dave MacDonald in #17 in front of Billy Wade in car #1.
+Drivers get ready to pull their cars out to the track in front of 82,463 roaring fans.
+Dave MacDonald in #17 starts alongside his good

-Richard Petty & Paul Goldsmith are top qualifiers in the 46 car field and take their spots in row 1.
+Front view shows Richard Petty & Paul Goldsmith - top qualifiers in the 46 car field and take their spots in row 1.

-Two more photos of Dave's car in the starting lineup.
+Two more photos of Dave MacDonald's car on the starting grid.
 Photo Fran Hernandez.

 Parade lap finished and the Daytona 500 about to go green (Dave started 19th).
 Unfortunately the parade lap is where Dave MacDonald